alan-turing-institute/defoe/README.md

-# British Library Books and British Library Newspapers Data Analysis Software
+# "Defoe" - analysis of historical books and newspapers data

-This repository contains code to analyse datasets using Apache Spark.
+This repository contains code to analyse historical books and newspapers datasets using Apache Spark.

 ---